LyFl0w/QuillCraft-Archive/README.md

 - The Lumy server connection port can be modified in the **config-lumy.yml** configuration file.
 - The ip and port of connection to the Redis server can be modified in the **config-redis.yml** configuration file.
 - The text files are in YAML format and are named according to the iso assigned to the language of the text contained in the file *(example: English (USA) -> en_us, French -> fr_fr)*.
-- To update the language files in Redis, you must also update the enumerations of the Lumy-API project
+- To update the language files in Redis, you must also update the enumerations of the Lumy-API project.